RishabhRD/lspactions/readme.md

 # [WIP] lspactions

 lspactions provide handlers for various lsp actions. lspactions targets to be highly extensible and customizable.
-It uses floating for handlers if it really improves workflow otherwise try to provide similar (but highy customizable) handlers to nvim's default handlers.
+It uses floating windows for handlers **if it really improves workflow**(I am biased) otherwise try to provide similar (but highy customizable) handlers to nvim's default handlers.

-**lspactions require neovim 0.6+ (nightly)**
+**lspactions require neovim 0.5.1 release**

 Current lspactions handlers:
 - codeaction (floating win)